 Promote Healthier Skin

 The reduction of stress and anxiety linked to hot tub use has a secondary benefit.
-Both problems are known causes of premature skin ageing.
+Both problems are known causes of premature skin aging.
 Reducing stress and anxiety helps combat this process.
 Increased circulation from using a hot tub delivers oxygen and important nutrients to your skin, leaving it with a healthy and youthful glow.

 Decrease Tension Headache and Migraine Frequency